A discharge order that tells your creditors they are forever prohibited from asking you to pay your pre-bankruptcy debts ever again.

 Not all debt can be discharged in bankruptcy.
 But you have to list all of your creditors in your bankruptcy forms, regardless of whether the debt is dischargeable or not.

-The discharge does not list out each one of your creditors individually - it applies to them all across the board and is limited only by the non-dischargeability provisions in the Bankruptcy Code.
-This means that even creditors who cannot be discharged (such as student loans or some tax debts) will receive a copy of the discharge.
+This means that even creditors who cannot be discharged (such as child support or some tax debts) will receive a copy of the discharge.
 For those creditors, the discharge tells them that the automatic stay has been terminated and they can resume collection activities from you.

 If you have tax debts that are more than three years old, they may have been discharged.
 Since a lot of factors go into determining whether your tax debt was discharged, your best bet is to wait 30-60 days, then contact your local IRS office.
 By then, their system should have updated throughout and they should be able to tell you which of your tax debts, if any, have been discharged.
 If you had a tax lien filed against you for any of the discharged tax years, you should also ask them about releasing the lien at that time.

 Getting your debts discharged is the main goal of your bankruptcy case.
 Getting the discharge is an automatic process assuming you complete all the necessary steps of the process and the court will notify your creditors as soon as it has been entered.

 It does not mean that your case has been closed and you continue to be obligated to assist the trustee in the administration of your case.
 If you don’t, the trustee can ask the court to revoke your discharge which would then allow all of your creditors to start coming after you again (making the entire bankruptcy case basically pointless).
 You should continue to monitor correspondence from your trustee and the court, and keep both updated if your mailing address changes to avoid any unnecessary hiccups.